 Remember the famous blue door that belonged to Hugh Grant’s character in the 1999 romantic comedy Notting Hill?
 When the movie was filmed, it actually belonged to Notting Hill writer and director Richard Curtis.
-After it became such a hit (the highest grossing British film to date, in fact), Curtis cleverly sold his home at a nice profit.
+After it became such a hit (the highest grossing British film to date, in fact), Curtis sold his home at a nice profit.

 Here’s how it looked in the opening credits of the film: